Wai-Technologies/raaghu-docs/versioned_docs/version-8.0/CLI/CLI.md

 #### options

 - --proxy : Used for connection.
-  - -t or template : Used to create the application template proxy.
+  - -t or --template : Used to create the application template proxy.
   - -m or --microservices : Used to create the microservices proxy.

 Example: